Erich Hartmann: Fighting techniques

 Hartmann's guidance amplified the need to detect while remaining undetected.
 His approach was described by himself by the motto: "See–Decide–Attack–Reverse"; observe the enemy, decide how to proceed with the attack, make the attack, and then disengage to re-evaluate the situation.
-Hartmann's instinct was to select an easy target or withdraw and seek a more favorable situation.
+Hartmann's instinct was to select an easy target or withdraw and seek a more favourable situation.
 Once the attack was over, the rule was to vacate the area; survival was paramount.
 Another attack could be executed if the pilot could re-enter the combat zone with the advantage.

 If attacked in-kind Hartmann flew straight and used the rudder [yaw] to point the Bf 109 in a slightly different direction to mislead the attacker in the amount of deflection needed.
 Hartmann then forced the column into the corner of the cockpit beginning the outside rotation of an oblique loop.
 It was an emergency measure if ambushed and it saved his life several times.

 These tactics inflated Hartmann's successes over the summer of 1943.
 By 7 July he had claimed 21 Soviet aircraft destroyed and by 20 September he had claimed over 100.